Thursday, March 31, 2022

 If you're wanting the floppy disks then visit Atari Mania.

-Personally, I absolutely love this shooter and feel it's one of the best by the Bitmaps.
-However, I have also found that it's marmite to some who don't like its style, control system, or even the fact it's a ripoff Gauntletier.
-I find that baffling so why not click here to see what I thought of it a few years ago.
-(2015 actually - how time flies!!)
+I absolutely love this shooter and feel it's one of the best by the Bitmaps.
+However, I have also found that it's marmite to some who don't like its style, control system, or even the fact that it's a ripoff Gauntletier.
+I find that baffling, so why not click here to see my thoughts? (from 2015 actually - how time flies!!)

 Now that's what I call a decent collection of screenshots rather than the usual one or two!